 Employers are mandated by law to pay their employees’ Pag-IBIG contributions, and this is usually done automatically during payroll.
 You can check if your employer is paying your monthly contributions correctly by referring to the Pag-IBIG contribution table below.

-As the Pag-IBIG contribution table shows, the employee share is pegged at 1% if his monthly compensation is ₱1,500 and below, and 2% if monthly compensation is more than ₱1,500.
+As the Pag-IBIG contribution table shows, the employee share is pegged at 1% if his monthly compensation is less than ₱1,500, and 2% if the monthly compensation is more than ₱1,500.
 The employer share is set at 2% regardless of the employee’s monthly compensation.

 Take note that the maximum monthly compensation used for computing employee contributions is ₱5,000, which means that the maximum employee and employer contributions are both ₱100.